-The dog breed usually reaches a height between 43 and 55 centimeters.
-With a weight of 15 to 30 kilograms, the Kishu is thus considered a medium-sized dog.
-Males are only slightly larger than Kishu females.
+The breed usually reaches a shoulder height of 43 to 55 centimeters.
+With a weight of 15 to 30 kilograms, the Kishu is considered a medium-sized dog.
+Males are slightly larger than Kishu females.

-The Japanese breeding standard requires them to be solid in color.
-White, sesame, red, black or brown fur is permitted.
+The Japanese breeding standard stipulates that they must be solid-colored.
+White, sesame, red, black or brown are permitted.
 However, white is expressly preferred.
-The tail either has a sickle shape or is curled up over the back.
+The tail is either sickle-shaped or curved over the back.

-The top coat is harsh, short, but longer on the cheeks and tail.
+The top coat is hard and short, longer on the cheeks and tail.
 The small ears are erect and almost triangular.
 The breed is considered robust, friendly and agile.

-Their breeding as hunting dogs makes Kishus faithful companions who are brave and still follow their hunting instinct.
-Especially small animals like rats are their target.
+Their breeding as hunting dogs makes the Kishus loyal companions who are courageous and still live out their hunting instinct.
+They are mainly after small animals such as rats.

-If you also have one or more cats, a Kishu makes a good playmate, as he usually gets along well with cats.
+If you also have one or more cats, a Kishu is a good playmate as it usually gets on well with cats.

 The Japanese breed is considered somewhat stubborn, but gets along well with other dogs if they respect the Kishu's boundaries.

-It should be easy for you to train your Kishu to be housetrained, because the breed is intelligent and needs clear instructions.
-It responds well and docilely to these.
-The Kishu is definitely a family dog and great with children.
+It should not be difficult to house-train Kishu, as he is intelligent and needs clear instructions.
+He responds well and obediently.
+The Kishu is definitely a family dog and is excellent with children.

 The right food

-The Kishu is a healthy dog and hardly susceptible to genetic diseases.
-Occasionally, however, hypothyroidism occurs, which is related to an underactive thyroid gland.
+The Kishu is a healthy dog and not very susceptible to genetic diseases.
+Occasionally, however, an underactive thyroid (hypothyroidism) occurs.

-Once or twice a year the Kishu changes its coat and needs special care during this time.
-In any case, give the Kishu enough exercise and free space, because he is an active dog.
-Take him for regular walks or let him run freely.
-He also responds well to certain tasks, for example, if you use him for hunting.
+Be sure to give Kishu enough exercise and space, as he is an active dog.
+Take him for regular walks or let him run free.
+He also responds well to certain tasks, for example when you let him chase.